Baldwin II of Jerusalem: Wars

 Baldwin went to Antioch where Patriarch Bernard reminded him that he had not been authorized to renounce Antiochene territories and on 6 September 1124 forbade him to cede fortresses to Timurtash.
 On 6 October, Baldwin laid siege to Aleppo where the hostages for his ransom were held.
-Dubais ibn Sadaqa, and two Seljuq princes, Sultan Shah and Toghrul Arslan, joined him and Timurtash did not support the besieged town.
+Dubays ibn Sadaqa, and two Seljuq princes, Sultan Shah and Toghrul Arslan, joined him and Timurtash did not support the besieged town.
 Al-Bursuqi decided to intervene and gathered his troops.
-On learning of al-Bursuqi's approach, Dubais ibn Sadaqa withdrew from Aleppo, which forced Baldwin to lift the siege on 25 January 1125.
+On learning of al-Bursuqi's approach, Dubays ibn Sadaqa withdrew from Aleppo, which forced Baldwin to lift the siege on 25 January 1125.

 After more than two years absence, Baldwin returned to Jerusalem on 3 April.
 He renegotiated the Pactum Warmundi with the Venetians, approving most of its terms in the so-called Pactum Balduini, but also stipulating that the Venetians were to provide military assistance to the kingdom.
 After al-Bursuqi, Toghtekin and Khirkan of Homs captured Kafartab and laid siege to Zardana, Baldwin again went north.
 Few knights accompanied him from the kingdom, which according to Murray and Barber may have been a sign of discontent over his frequent campaigns.
 Pons of Tripoli and Joscelin of Edessa joined him and they defeated the Seljuqs at the Battle of Azaz in late May.
 The battle has been described by historian Peter Lock as "one of the bloodiest engagements in the history of the crusader states".
 Spoils seized enabled Baldwin to pay off his ransom before his return to Jerusalem.

 The careers of some influential lords started around the time when Baldwin returned to Jerusalem in 1125.
 Walter I Brisebarre witnessed the Pactum Balduini as lord of Beirut on 2 May 1125; Pagan the Butler was first mentioned as lord of Oultrejordain in 1126.
 According to William of Tyre, Pagan seized Oultrejordain after Roman of Le Puy and his son, Ralph, had been deprived of the territory.
 Murray argues that Baldwin must have confiscated Oultrejordain from Roman because Roman had been one of his opponents during his captivity.
 Murray also says that Baldwin allegedly adopted an expansionist policy against Damascus in the late 1120s to assuage the Jerusalemite noblemen's discontent.
 He made a raid against Damascene territory across the Jordan in early 1126.
 Accompanied by almost the whole army, Baldwin routed Toghtekin on 25 January and returned to the kingdom laden with booty.
 Shortly thereafter he supported Pons of Tripoli in capturing Rafniye and in raiding Homs.
 Al-Bursuqi laid siege to Atarib in July 1126.
 Baldwin again marched north and Joscelin of Edessa joined him at Artah.
 Both sides wanted to avoid a pitched battle, and al-Bursuqi retired to Aleppo.